jcg5g9/SNOLH_Genomics/README.md

 <b>LRB:</b> Little River Bass <br>

 ## General information on repository structure
-This is a publicly visible GitHub repository storing code (and a small amount of data, although we have done our best to avoid uploading large amounts of data due to the limited storage) for [PUBLICATION CITATION].
-In the home directory of the repository (SNOLH_Genomics), you will find a README.md file (the source script for this information), the R Project file (SNOLH_Genomics.Rproj), a project info file (project_info, which includes all important information on data/sequence procurement for this project along with a full data summary produced by Floragenex, Inc.), and [number of analyses] different "analysis" directories, each of which corresponds with a specific analysis conducted in our study:
+This is a publicly visible GitHub repository storing code (and a small amount of data, although we have done our best to avoid uploading large amounts of data due to the limited storage) for Gunn et al. (2023).
+In the home directory of the repository (SNOLH_Genomics), you will find a README.md file (the source script for this information), the R Project file (SNOLH_Genomics.Rproj), and three different "analysis" directories, each of which corresponds with a specific analysis conducted in our study:

 1) 01_filtering_analysis
 2) 02_structure_analysis